Diabetes Medical Management Plan

 Developing a meal plan and practicing portion control are effective strategies for managing blood sugar levels.
 A meal plan can help you establish a routine and make healthier food choices.
 Aim to include a balance of carbohydrates, proteins, and fats in each meal and adjust portion sizes based on your individual needs.
 Consult with a registered dietitian to develop a personalized meal plan that aligns with your dietary goals and diabetes management.

-See also Advanced Diabetes Management Certification
+See also Nursing Management For Diabetes

 Managing Sweet Cravings